 - Pac-Man – broken glass bottle

 This game kept me amused for most of the morning until I became bored with it and started looking at the trees and bush around me again.
-One thing I did notice that was absent along this stretch of road was the road kill and I wondered if the animals were just smarter in the highlands or if there were just less of them.
+One thing I did notice that was absent along this stretch of road was the roadkill and I wondered if the animals were just smarter in the highlands or if there were just fewer of them.
 The only other possibility could have been that the local council cleared them off the road.
 It was actually a pleasant relief not to have to smell their rotting carcases for a change.
 The worst are the ones you can’t see, tucked in the bushes or hidden in the grass because all of a sudden the smell of their rotting flesh hits your nose like an unexpected left hook.
 If you can see them on the road ahead you can prepare yourself or cross over to avoid them.
 I think I have seen every possible stage of animal decay, from a fresh kill to scattered bones, throughout my journey along the Tasmanian Trail.
-Macabre as it is, and let me tell you some of them were truly gruesome, road kill is a common sight on Tasmanian roads.
-It is one thing trying to avoid road kill while driving at 80-100km an hour and another thing walking past them seeing and smelling them up close and personal.
+Macabre as it is, and let me tell you some of them were truly gruesome, roadkill is a common sight on Tasmanian roads.
+It is one thing trying to avoid roadkill while driving at 80-100km an hour and another thing walking past them seeing and smelling them up close and personal.

-The end of the day saw me walking the last 4.5km (3mi) down Gum Marsh Road, this road was a dusty gravel road that lead to a section of the trail that I would not recommend walking along.
+The end of the day saw me walking the last 4.5km (3mi) down Gum Marsh Road, this road was a dusty gravel road that leads to a section of the trail that I would not recommend walking along.
 Turning off Gum Marsh Road the trail followed some tracks cut up by Four Wheel Drive vehicles under some very large power lines and it was not clearly marked.
-I thought this section of the trail might offer me a scenic change from the tar road I had traveled on most of the day as it followed the shoreline of Arthurs Lake.
+I thought this section of the trail might offer me a scenic change from the tar road I had travelled on most of the day as it followed the shoreline of Arthurs Lake.
 However this was not the case, I had to pick my way along the track watching where I put my next step and the shoreline was at such a distance I did not see the lake much at all.
 I eventually made it to the campsite and got to rest my weary legs and feet once again.